BjornFJohansson/pydna/README.md

 ## Installation using conda on Anaconda

-The absolutely best way of installing and using pydna is to use a the free [Anaconda](https://store.continuum.io/cshop/anaconda) python distribution.
+The absolutely best way of installing and using pydna is to use the free [Anaconda](https://store.continuum.io/cshop/anaconda) python distribution.

-There is a [conda](https://anaconda.org/bjornfjohansson/pydna) package available for pydna, which is easily installed from the command line using the conda package manager.

 Once Anaconda is installed, the conda package manager can be used to install pydna.
 Pydna and its dependencies are available from the [conda-forge](https://anaconda.org/conda-forge) and